 Getting to Melbourne from the airport

 If you’re flying into either of Melbourne’s 2 airports (Avalon or Tullamarine) the quickest and most convenient way to get to the CBD is by using the SkyBus airport shuttle.
 Tickets for the SkyBus can be bought in advance online here, or alternatively, you can buy them at the airport when you land.
 A one-way ticket cost $22 per adult and they regularly run from the airport to the city.
 If you are flying out of Melbourne, tickets can be bought online, at the airport while you’re there or from Southern Cross Train Station which is where you will catch the SkyBus from to return to the airport.

 Transport in Melbourne

 Melbourne is one of the easiest cities to navigate.
-It have an excellent free tram service that runs within Spring Street, Flinders Street and La Trobe Street.
+It has an excellent free tram service that runs within Spring Street, Flinders Street and La Trobe Street.
 As well as this, Melbourne also has the beautiful old-fashioned number 35 City Circle Tram that travels the perimeter of the CBD and is also free to use.
 These 2 zones alone cover a lot of the city are great if you’re visiting on a budget.

 For all other transport such as the buses, trains, and tram lines outside the free tram zone, you will need to buy a Myki Card.
 This is a reusable travel card that you simply just top up and touch on to transport as you go.
 You can get one from some of the Myki machines or from lots of retailers such as 7Eleven.
 Find more information about the Myki card here.